 Fabric Concept and VMM 2012

 In VMM 2012, you can configure static IP address pools and static MAC address pools.
 This functionality enables you to easily allocate the addresses for Windows-based virtual machines that are running on any managed Hyper-V, VMware ESX or Citrix XenServer host.
-This gives you a lot of flexibility in managing network addresses.
-VMM 2012 also supports adding hardware load balancers to the VMM console, and creating associated virtual IP (VIP) templates which contain load balancer-related configuration settings for a specific type of network traffic.
-Readers with networking or load-balancing interests are encouraged to experiment and assess the new networking features of VMM 2012.
+This feature gives much room for creativities in managing network addresses.
+VMM 2012 also supports adding hardware load balancers to the VMM console, and creating associated virtual IP (VIP) templates which contains load balancer-related configuration settings for a specific type of network traffic.
+Those readers with networking or load-balancing interests are highly encouraged to experiment and assess the networking features of VMM 2012.

 Where There Is A Private Cloud, There Are IT Pros

 Aside from public cloud, private cloud, and something in between, the essence of cloud computing is fabric.
 And when it comes to a private cloud, it is largely about constructing/configuring fabric.
 VMM 2012 has laid it all out what fabric is concerning a private cloud and a prescriptive guidance of how to build it by populating the Servers, Networking, and Storage resource pools.
 I hope it is clear at this time that, particularly for a private cloud, forming fabric is not a programming commission, but one relying much on the experience and expertise of IT pros in building, operating, and maintaining an enterprise infrastructure.
 It’s about integrating IT tasks of building images, deploying VMs, automating processes, managing certificates, hardening securities, configuring networks, setting IPsec, isolating traffic, walking through traces, tuning performance, subscribing events, shipping logs, restoring tables, etc., etc., etc. with the three resource pools.
 And yes, it’s about what IT professionals do everyday to keep the system running.
 And that brings us to one conclusion.